alexisInSAR/EGMStoolkit/README.md

   -o OUTPUTDIR, --outputdir=OUTPUTDIR
                         Output directory.
 Default: ./Output --track=TRACK         Track numbers.
 The comma can be used for multiple selections.
-Track and Pass must be the same length.
+Track and Pass must have the same length.
                         Default: None
   --pass=PASSS1         Passes.
 The comma can be used for multiple selections.
-                        Track and Pass must be the same length.
-Default: None --nodownload          Block the downloading of the files.
-Default: False --nounzip             Block the unziping of the files.
-Default: False --nozip               We will remove the .zip files.
-Default: False --nomerging           Block the merging of the EGMS results.
-Default: False --noclipping          Block the clipping/croppring of the EGMS results.
+                        Track and Pass must have the same length.
+Default: None --nodownload          Block downloading of files.
+Default: False --nounzip             Block unziping of files.
+Default: False --nozip               We will remove .zip files.
+Default: False --nomerging           Block merging of EGMS results.
+Default: False --noclipping          Block clipping/croppring of EGMS results.
                         Default: False
   --clean               Clean the raw-data files.
 Default: False -q, --quiet           Verbose.
 Default: True